Leonard Wibberley

 Leonard Patrick O'Connor Wibberley was born on 9 April 1915 in Dublin, Ireland.
 After leaving school early and working various jobs, he began a career as a newspaper reporter & editor & foreign correspondent in London and Trinidad, West Indies and New York City.
 In 1947, he moved permanently to California, and after publication of his first novel "The King's Beard" [1952], he settled in Hermosa Beach, living on 24th Street and working in his book-lined second-story aerie, while his wife taught school there.
 The 1959 feature film of "The Mouse That Roared" starring Peter Sellers brought him fame, if not fortune.

-He fathered seven children: His marriage in Trinidad to the dance writer Olga Maynard [1913-94] produced son Patrick Maynard, a philosophy professor based in Canada; his marriage in California to Hazel Holton produced another son, film writer Cormac Wibberley.
+He fathered seven children: His marriage in Trinidad to the dance writer Olga Maynard [1913-94] produced son Patrick Maynard, a philosophy professor based in Canada; Wibberley's marriage in California to Hazel Holton produced another son, film writer Cormac Wibberley, who often teams with his wife Marianne Wibberley.

 Leonard Wibberley's lifetime output included over 100 books, a newspaper column, and many poems & short stories & plays.